kontainapp/km-releases/README.md

 Public repository with Kontain binary releases.
 Kontain code is not open source currently and is maintained in a private repository.

 Kontain is the way to run container workloads "Secure, Fast and Small - choose three".
 Kontain runs workloads in a dedicated VM, as a unikernel - within Kontain VM.
 A workload can be a regular Linux executable, or a Kontain "unikernel" - your code relinked with Kontain libraries to run directly on virtual hardware, without OS layer in the VM.
-Running in a Kontain Virtual Machine provides VM level isolation/security, but without any of VM overhead - in act, Kontain workloads startup time is closer to Linux process and is faster than Docker containers.
+Running in a Kontain Virtual Machine provides VM level isolation/security, but without any of VM overhead - in fact, Kontain workloads startup time is closer to that of Linux process and is faster than Docker containers.

 Kontain seamlessly plugs into Docker or Kubernetes run time environments.